donut-party/hooked/README.md

 ## What _is_ this?!?

-hooked is an extensibility mechanism for optional side effects.
-You might use this in libraries that encapsulate control flows so that you can give library users a way to define additional behavior at each branch.
+hooked introduces an extensibility mechanism for optional side effects.
+It aids in creating libraries that encapsulate both a workflow, and side effects to perform at specified points in the workflow.

-The motivating example for this is writing a user authentication library that can be extended with custom behavior for each possible outcome of a user action.
+An example workflow is handling a user signup for a web app, where the core logic includes validating the signup and sending the appropriate response.
+This core logic can be written as a pure function, but developers typically also want to perform side effects like logging failures and sending confirmation emails on signup success.
+But if you're writing a user signup handler as part of a library meant to be used by others, you can't bake those side effects into the library itself.
+You need to offer extensibility somehow, and that's where hooked comes in.

 Here's an example that shows a couple hooks being defined for a signup handler, as well as the hooks being called: